modern-cmake/cppfront/README.md

 compiler.
 Go there to learn more about that project.

 This repository adds a CMake build with some "magic" helpers to make it easier to use cpp2.

-Requires CMake 3.29+.
-Will soon require 3.30 for better native module support.
+Requires CMake 3.30+.

 **Disclaimer:** As `cppfront` is highly experimental, expect abrupt, backwards-incompatible changes to be made here, too.
 This isn't a